 - 1. For safety purposes, the power cord should be disconnected from a system before removing any system components or moving any of the on-board jumper blocks. - 2.
+Access to jumper blocks B-E is limited, removal of Riser Card #2 may be necessary to move these jumpers. - 3.
 System Update and Recovery files are included in the System Update Packages (SUP) posted to Intel's web site.